bierdok/Web_WakeWordDetection/README.md

 ## About this project

-This is a **"wake word"** package for React JS, Angular and simple JS.
+This is a **"wake word"** package for React.js, Javascript, Angular, Vue.js, Svelte, Next.js, Nuxt.js, Gatsby, Ember.js, Backbone.js and Mithril.js.
 A wake word is a keyword that activates your device, like "Hey Siri" or "OK Google".
+"Wake Word" is also known as "keyword detection", "Phrase Recognition", "Phrase Spotting", “Voice triggered”, “hot word”, “trigger word”

 It also provide **Speech to Intent**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
 Unlike a **"wake word"**, which typically serves to activate or wake up the application,